MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 	WHERE W1.DeviceID != W2.DeviceID
 	</pre>

+	> TIMESTAMP BY is an important element of the Stream Analytics Query Language.
+If it was omitted from the query above, you would be querying for transactions that arrived *at the event hub* within 60 seconds of each other, regardless of when the transactions were actually performed.
+TIMESTAMP BY allows you to specify a field in the input stream to serve as the basis for comparisons performed with functions such as DATEDIFF.

-1. This time the output should contain just three rows, each representing two transactions performed with one ATM card at two different locations:
+1. This time the output should contain just three rows, each representing two transactions performed with one ATM card at two different locations within 60 seconds of each other:

     ![Potentially fraudulent transactions](images/query-results-3.png)